bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # Continuing a Grant Request {#continue-request}

-If the client receives a continuation element in its response
+If the RC receives a `continue` element in its response
-{{response-continue}}, the client can make an HTTP POST call to the continuation URI with a JSON object.
-The client MUST send the handle reference from the continuation element in its request as a top-level JSON parameter.
+{{response-continue}}, the RC can make an HTTP POST call to the continuation URI with a JSON object.
+The RC MUST send the handle reference from the continuation element in its request as a top-level JSON parameter.